Passion first

 If a brief doesn't excite us, we don't take it.
 We'd rather turn down work than paint something we don't believe in.
 That's how every piece ends up portfolio-worthy.

-I've been painting digitally for fourteen years, but Design Vortex started in 2022 after a friend asked me to paint her D&D character.
+Design Vortex opened in 2024 after a friend asked us to paint her D&D character.
 She cried when she saw it.
-So did I.
+So did we.
+That single commission became a side project, then a working studio — and the rule that started it stayed: every brushstroke, by hand.

-That commission became a side hustle.
-The side hustle became a studio.
-Four years later I take five commissions a month — just enough to give each one the time and care it deserves, not so many that quality slips.
+Two years in, we take a fixed number of commissions each month — just enough to give every piece the time and care it deserves, not so many that quality slips.
+Over 200 painted characters later, the discipline still holds.

-I don't use AI.
-I don't outsource.
-I don't trace.
+We don't use AI.
+We don't outsource.
+We don't trace.
 Every brushstroke on every piece comes from a human looking carefully at your reference, your description, and the character you've spent years inhabiting.

 If a brief doesn't excite us, we don't take it.
 We'd rather turn down work than paint something we don't believe in.
 That's how every piece ends up portfolio-worthy.